kshaffer/kshaffer.github.io/README.md

-This is the personal & professional website for Kris Shaffer.
+This is the personal & professional website for Kris Shaffer, Ph.D.

 # So Simple Theme